b-comiter/ai-desktop-voice-assist/README.md

 # Desktop Voice Assistant

 A local AI-powered voice assistant that lets you interact naturally with your computer.
-Speak to it, and it listens, thinks, and responds — just like a personal AI agent running on your machine.
+Speak to it, and it listens, thinks, and responds like a personal AI agent running on your machine.

+* (The project is still in flux and may change goals or focuses overtime.)

 ## ✨ Features

 * **Voice Interaction**: Speak naturally to the assistant, and get spoken responses back.
-* **Local Processing**: Uses Ollama and other local tools — your data stays on your device.
 * **Computer Control**: The assistant can open apps, play music, and more using JSON-based commands.
 * **Benchmarking**: Built-in testing framework to compare different models and measure performance.